AMSDavis/cadl/packages/adl-rpaas-controller/readme.md

 # ADL Service Code Generator for RPaaS
-The ADL service code generator for RPaaS creates an abstract UserRP implementation of specs using the ADL-RPaaS in ASP.Net.
+The ADL service code generator for RPaaS creates an abstract UserRP implementation of specs using the ADL-RPaaS extension.
+Code is generating using ASP.Net MVC framework.
 This doc discusses the high-level design, challenges, and remaining work.
 ## Overview
 Service Code is laid out as follows:
 - One controller for each resource, containing resource operations